 Get Rid of Weeds

-Weeds are impossible to completely eliminate from your lawn, but you can still control their growth.
+Weeds are impossible to eliminate from your lawn completely, but there are still some ways to rid your lawn of weeds.
 A post-emergent herbicide in the late spring will help control weed growth in the summer.

 Gophers, aphids, and other critters are a real nuisance for a nice lawn.
 We don’t recommend relying on artificial pesticides.
 Ask us about organic alternatives that are healthy for your lawn and the environment!